AgenticPlace/mindXalpha/docs/id_manager_agent.md

     #         print(f"Agent {my_entity_id}: Could not retrieve my private key!")
     ```

-4.  **Listing Identities:**
+  **Listing Identities:**
     ```python
     # identities = id_manager.list_managed_identities()
     # for identity_info in identities:
     #     print(f"- Entity Hint: {identity_info['entity_id_part']}, PubAddr: {identity_info.get('public_address', identity_info.get('public_address_suffix'))}")
     ```

-The `IDManagerAgent` provides a foundational service for identity management in MindX, enabling more advanced scenarios where components need to prove their identity or securely sign data.
+The `IDManagerAgent` provides a foundational service for identity management in mindX, enabling more advanced scenarios where components need to prove their identity or securely sign data.
 Its integration with the `MastermindAgent` allows for strategic provisioning of identities as the MindX system evolves or spawns new entities.